-The block diagram in Figure 1 shows the relationships between the major control and memory sections of the DS1922E.
-The device has five main data components: 64-bit lasered ROM; 256-bit scratchpad; 576-byte general-purpose SRAM; two 256-bit register pages of time-keeping, control, status, and counter registers, and passwords; and 8192 bytes of data-logging memory.
+The block diagram in Figure 1 shows the relationships between the major control and memory sections of the DS1922L/DS1922T.
+The devices have six main data components: 64-bit lasered ROM; 256-bit scratchpad; 512-byte general-purpose SRAM; two 256-bit register pages of timekeeping, control, status, and counter registers, and passwords; 64 bytes of calibration memory; and 8192 bytes of data-logging memory.
 Except for the ROM and the scratchpad, all other memory is arranged in a single linear address space.
 The data-logging memory, counter registers, and several other registers are read only for the user.
 Both register pages are write protected while the device is programmed for a mission.
 The password registers, one for a read password and another one for a read/write password, can only be written, never read.

 Figure 2 shows the hierarchical structure of the 1-Wire protocol.
-The bus master must first provide one of the eight ROM function commands: Read ROM, Match ROM, Search ROM, Conditional Search ROM, Skip ROM, Overdrive-Skip ROM, Overdrive-Match ROM, or Resume Command.
-Upon completion of an Overdrive ROM command byte executed at standard speed, the device enters Overdrive Mode, where all subsequent communication occurs at a higher speed.
+The bus master must first provide one of the eight ROM function commands: Read ROM, Match ROM, Search ROM, Conditional Search ROM, Skip ROM, Overdrive-Skip ROM, Overdrive-Match ROM, or Resume.
+Upon completion of an Overdrive ROM command executed at standard speed, the device enters overdrive mode, where all subsequent communication occurs at a higher speed.
 The protocol required for these ROM function commands is described in Figure 11.
 After a ROM function command is successfully executed, the memory and control functions become accessible and the master can provide any one of the eight available commands.
 The protocol for these memory and control function commands is described in Figure 9.
 All data is read and written least significant bit first.